 Theme I – Nature Studies and Portraits

-Prof. Berger and Prof. Kranz guided their students through all areas of the fine arts and schooled them particularly intensely in the depiction of complex natural subjects.
+Prof. Berger and Prof. Krantz guided their students through all areas of the fine arts and schooled them particularly intensely in the depiction of complex natural subjects.
 Ruth’s earliest studies include numerous sketches of cows and other animals in characteristic poses, partly from unusual points of view.
 There are also some carefully perfected naturalistic flower portraits in the manner of Dürer, manifesting a subtle mastery of hue in watercolors.
 Kunst kommt von Können—art comes from skill—, as they say, and these early pieces reveal that Ruth Schmidt Stockhausen possessed such skill in drawing and material manipulation in many areas of the fine arts.—This is something rarely transmitted to modernday art students anymore.
 Intense training in watercolor painting was part of the program.
 A number of landscapes from this period form part of her younger brothers’ collections.
 Others are in the Keutz Collection in Bonn.
 She was later to revisit naturalistic drawing.
 Her drawing of the singed tree trunk from the 1970s, for instance, is presently available in her atelier, also in draft form.
 Her frottages of weathered planks are other examples.
 A favorite exercise she later assigned to her more advanced pupils was to draw a crumpled-up piece of paper, reflecting the intricate, subtle shades of white in its interior.
 Drawing is hence the schooling of the eye in perception of structure, transitions between light and shadow; it is also an exercise in picture composition.

 Postwar Period